Exam Board – OCR

 Qualification – A Level H601

-Entry requirements – Art GCSE grade 5 or BTEC Level 2 Art and Design Merit, plus grade 5 in maths and English
+Entry requirements – Art GCSE grade 5 or BTEC Level 2 Art and Design Merit, plus grade 5 in English.

 Fine art is art which is predominantly concerned with creating work for aesthetic purposes (rather than design purposes).

 “Studying art has opened my eyes to so many different ways of working.
 I have worked alongside professional artists and my confidence in explaining my ideas has really improved.
 You are seen as a proper artist on the course and helped every step of your way through your visual journey.”

 The course allows artists to develop a wide range of skills as well as focus on one or more of the following areas – portraiture, landscape, still life, human form, abstraction, experimental imagery, narrative, installation, and working in a genre.
 The course teaches skills in a number of different mediums and allows artists to specialise in a particular area.
 Students are required to meet all four assessment objectives through a sustained and proactive approach to learning.
 The course also includes workshops with professional artists and visits to artistic places of interest.

 Unit 2: externally set task (concluding in a 10 hour exam)

 Unit 3: personal investigation, 60% of grade, includes a 1,000+ word related study essay